In Humans What Determines The Sex Of Offspring And Why

 • Can the mother influence the sex of the baby?

 • While the father's sperm determines the sex chromosome contribution, the mother's overall health and environment during pregnancy can indirectly influence the chances of survival and development of either a male or female fetus.
-However, the mother cannot directly choose or change the sex of the baby.
+That said, the mother cannot directly choose or change the sex of the baby.

 • Are there any natural ways to increase the chances of having a boy or a girl?

 • There are numerous old wives' tales and unproven methods claiming to influence the sex of a baby, such as timing intercourse with ovulation or following specific diets.
-However, none of these methods have been scientifically proven to be effective.
+Even so, none of these methods have been scientifically proven to be effective.

 • What happens if a person has both XX and XY chromosomes?